sirfonzie/INF2004_LAB4/README.md

      uint32_t divider = clock_freq / (freq * 4096);  // Compute clock divider
      pwm_set_clkdiv(slice_num, divider);
      ```
      The Raspberry Pi Pico operates with a clock frequency of 125 MHz.
 The divider is calculated based on the target frequency (`freq`) and the resolution (12 bits, or 4096 steps for PWM).
-This ensures the PWM frequency is set to the desired value (100Hz in this case).
+This ensures the PWM frequency is set to the desired value (100Hz in this example).

    - **Set the PWM wrap value:**
      ```c